lc-cs-172/fall-2025/syllabus.md

 ## AI policy

-We're here to learn what works, how and why it works.
+We're here to learn what works, how and why it works, in theory and practice.
 We're not here to cut-and-paste some cookbook or AI generated solutions.
 AI is allowed as a resource.
-Like any resource, it must be credited if used in your work.
+Like any resource, it must be credited if used in your work, even if only as a reference.

+You're encouraged to do research.
+You're expected to deepen and cement your understanding.
+But I will deduct points if I see advanced techniques not taught or referenced which are not credited.
+In part, I need to assess your progress and know if you figured it out on your own, or found the answer doing a search.

 AI generated answers or code are **not acceptable** as *your* work in this course -- all the work you turn in must be of your own creation, with clear